nayanchy123456/Nayan-portfolio/README.md

 # Nayan Chaudhary Portfolio

 Welcome to my personal portfolio!
-This is a **React.js** based portfolio website showcasing my projects, skills, and contact information.
+This is a **React.js** based portfolio website showcasing my projects, skills,about me and  contact information.

 ---